wamp-proto/wamp-proto/spec/README.md

 	HELLO.Details.roles.<role>.features.pattern_based_subscription|bool := true

 By default, *Subscribers* subscribe to topics with **exact matching policy**.
-That is an event will only be dispatched to a *Subscriber* by the *Broker* if the topic published to (`PUBLISH.Topic`) matches *exactly* the topic subscribed to (`SUBSCRIBE.Topic`).
+That is an event will only be dispatched to a *Subscriber* by the *Broker* if the topic published to (`PUBLISH.Topic`) *exactly* matches the topic subscribed to (`SUBSCRIBE.Topic`).

 A *Subscriber* might want to subscribe to topics based on a *pattern*.
-This can be useful to reduce the number of individual subscriptions to be set up and to subscribe to topics the *Subscriber* does not know in advance.
+This can be useful to reduce the number of individual subscriptions to be set up and to subscribe to topics the *Subscriber* is not aware of at the time of subscription, or which do not yet exist at this time.

 If the *Broker* and the *Subscriber* support **pattern-based subscriptions**, this matching can happen by